 I have always been apprehensive about purchasing meat at the grocery when I don’t know where it comes from or how it was raised.

 I’ve also been very satisfied with the appearance and taste of the meat.
 The cuts are generous, the meat tastes good, and it cooks well.
-These are all important quality measures for me.
+These are all important quality measures for me in determining if it’s worth it.
 I actually get really excited when I pull a ButcherBox steak out of the freezer.

 There’s really no easier way to source meat that to have it delivered automatically to your door.
 I do still purchase some meat from the grocery or a local butcher, when I need something specific, but otherwise there’s no need to think about purchasing other meat.